artprofi91/React-Youtube-Search/README.md

 # React-Youtube-Search
-This app is a part of my homework on the Udemy [Modern React with Redux] (https://www.udemy.com/react-redux/learn/v4/overview).
+This app is a part of my homework on the Udemy [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/overview).
 I started this course because I've been looking for to master modern web development with React.

 ![react](https://user-images.githubusercontent.com/28790452/29529457-64dd1236-8665-11e7-8fdd-aae07f3a3f46.gif)